RightWrite/cinnamon-transparent-panels/README.md

-# [Transparent panels - A Cinnamon extension][repo]
+# [Transparent Panels - A Cinnamon Extension][repo]

-Transparentize your panels when there are no any maximized windows
+This extension will transparentize your panels when no windows are maximized.

 [![Screenshot](screenshot.png)][repo]